pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm-install.md

 - If your uninstall failed, there might be config jobs still running.
 Run `kubectl get jobs.batch | grep pachyderm` and delete any remaining job.

 ## Upgrade Pachyderm's Helm Chart
-When a new version of Pachyderm's chart is released, or when you want to change the configuration of your release, use the [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/){target=_blank} command:
+When a new version of Pachyderm's chart is released, or when you want to update some configuration parameters on your cluster, use the [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/){target=_blank} command:

 ```shell
 helm upgrade pachd -f my_new_pachyderm_values.yaml pach/pachyderm --version <your_chart_version>
 ```

-!!!
-Warning

-        Make sure that your platform's secret names have been set properly.
-Refer to this [section](#edit-a-valuesyaml-file) for the list of secrets we recommend creating prior to installing the product, and what to do if you have not. **Failing to provide those values might cause your upgrade to fail.**

 ## READ BEFORE ANY INSTALL OR UPGRADE: Pachyderm Configuration Values and Platform Secrets

+In this section, you will find a complete list of configuration values you can set when installing/upgrading as well as options to provide them.
+Refer to your deployment instructions to identify which are needed.
 ### Values Used By Pachyderm At Installation/Upgrade Time

-Find the complete list of helm values that can control secret values here.
 We have grouped those keys in two categories:

 - **Values that you will need to provide:**